obiwanjacobi/vst.net/Source/Code/readme.md

 * CLI does not detect dependencies of dependencies (interop)
 * CLI: Host deployment: triggers plugin logic because a dotnet-core exe has/is also a dll.

-* Some Host DAWs need to have the ijwhost.dll next to their .exe in order to load the plugin
-    TODO: Test if the Interop-manifest works.
-(Also the case for VST3).

 * VS clean (target) should also delete the 'deploy' folder.
+Current task does not work.
 * VS Deploy (Configuration Manager): can we switch on that for vstnet deploy?

 ## Refactor wishes